Vikashsoni952/Rentail-Bike-Sql-project/README.md

 3. **Revenue Analysis**: Calculate total revenue, average rental duration, and identify top-paying customers.
 4. **Customer Insights**: Identify the most active customers based on rental frequency and total spending.

-## Setup Instructions

-### Prerequisites:
-- PostgreSQL installed on your machine.
-- A SQL client or terminal access to execute SQL queries (e.g., pgAdmin, DBeaver).

-### Database Setup:
-1. Create a new PostgreSQL database:
-    ```bash
-    createdb rental_bike
-    ```

-2. Load the SQL script into the database:
-    ```bash
-    psql -d rental_bike -f rental_bike.sql
-    ```

-3. Run SQL queries using your preferred SQL client or via the command line.

 ## Conclusion